-What Happens if You’re Charged with a Probation Violation in New Jersey?
+What Happens if You’re Charged with a Probation Violation in Atlantic City?

 If a probationer allegedly violates one of the many requirements enforced by the New Jersey Probation Division, there can be harsh legal consequences.
 Your probation may be extended or even revoked altogether, meaning you will have to return to jail or prison to serve additional time.